lexorus/giphy-search/README.md

 ## Giphy Search
 Small two screen application which allows you to search through the GIFs from Giphy and view them.
-It also displays a random GIF every 10 seconds if you don't enter any query.
+It also displays a random GIF every 10 seconds if you don't enter any query. **If you want to launch and test the application check [How to test](#how-to-test) section.**

 ## Contents